Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

 The above equations can be analytically solved, with the solutions $\mu=U(\nu-\frac{1}{2})$ and $|\Delta|=U\sqrt{\nu(1-\nu)}$.
-It is then straightforward to show that, at the critical point a first-order phase transition between the superfluid and normal phases occurs at $U=2t_s$, regardless of the density $\nu$.
-More importantly, since the BCS theory at the critical point is dispersionless, for a low-frequency perturbation, the impact on the system would be the same as that of a zero-momentum perturbation, which cannot lead to any fluctuations.
-The critical superfluid is only responsive to perturbations with a sufficiently high frequency, such that it lies within the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$ in the complex plane.
-Thus, we have shown that point-gap topology of quasiparticle excitations can be directly relevant when predicting many-body responses.
+More importantly, since the BCS theory at the critical point is dispersionless, for perturbations with frequencies outside the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$ in the complex plane, their impact on the system would be the same as that of a zero-momentum perturbation, which cannot lead to any fluctuations.
+The critical phase is only responsive to perturbations with frequencies lying within the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$.

+{The complete suppression of the response function here is to be contrasted with the {partial} suppression in gapped systems.
+Therein, the response to an external perturbation at a frequency inside the gap is generally suppressed but does not completely vanish.
+Indeed, the coupling with bulk modes contributes perturbatively to the response function which, to leading order, becomes inversely proportional to the detuning of the perturbation frequency with respect to the bulk spectra.
+A vanishing response function outside the spectral loop is therefore entirely nontrivial.}

-\emph{Final remarks}.-- We have uncovered an emergent $\mathcal{PT}$-symmetry breaking in the collective AB modes of a Fermi superfluid, and characterized in detail the exotic many-body critical phenomena at the transition point.
-In previous studies, $\mathcal{PT}$-symmetry breaking in the superconductivity fluctuations has been reported in superconducting wires~\cite{rubinstein2007bifurcation,chtchelkatchev2012stimulation}.
-Their starting point, however, is the phenomenological Ginsburg-Landau field theory, and the dominant fluctuations therein originate from Cooper-pair breaking, rather than AB modes discussed here.
+We have uncovered an emergent $\mathcal{PT}$-symmetry breaking in the collective AB modes of a Fermi superfluid, and characterized in detail the exotic many-body critical phenomena at the transition point. {Despite the complex quasiparticle spectra, the superfluid state is generally stabilized by the finite pairing gap.
+However, in the $\mathcal{PT}$-broken regime where the low-energy AB modes become purely imaginary, the superfluid may become dynamically unstable, and give way to more exotic dynamic phenomena.} In previous studies, $\mathcal{PT}$-symmetry breaking in the superconductivity fluctuations has been reported in superconducting wires~\cite{rubinstein2007bifurcation,chtchelkatchev2012stimulation}.
+Their starting point, however, is the phenomenological Ginsburg-Landau field theory, and the dominant fluctuations therein originate from Cooper-pair breaking, rather than the AB modes discussed here.
+The topologically robust critical phase discussed in this work opens up a new avenue toward the preparation of perturbation-free quantum states under $\mathcal{PT}$ symmetry.
 Further, while we focus on a quasi-one-dimensional configuration, emergent $\mathcal{PT}$-symmetry breaking should also occur in higher dimensions, where the impact of dimensionality on the many-body critical phenomena would be an interesting open question for future studies.